oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 ## Update the Settings in the ASP.NET Core App

-The sample application you created has identity management configuration stored in `appsettings.json`,unless you cloned the repo above rather than working through the complete post.
+The sample application you created has identity management configuration stored in `appsettings.json`, unless you cloned the repo above rather than working through the complete post.
 In real life, you shouldn't store this configuration in your source code for security reasons.
 In this post, we will demonstrate how to reliably pass dynamic configuration to your application, and close this security gap.
 Start by removing the settings.

 Edit `appsettings.json` to remove: